andrey-moura/HM-Studio/README.md

 ### For future releases

+* Use wxString instead of std::string in functions the code
+* Use wxString instead of std::string in files (change files enconding)
+* Make XML script files, instead of binnary scripts
 * Convert solution to CMake
 * Support opening random ROM with a text file configuration.
 * See the face and name of who is talking in a script (Reverse-Engineering).